TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machinelearning-dataset-vnet.md

 # Problem accessing dataset or connecting to datastore

- If you have problem acceessing dataset or connecting to datastore, please find possible causes and steps to be taken as below:
+ If you have problem accessing dataset or connecting to datastore, please find possible causes and steps to be taken as below:

 ## **Recommended Steps**